Online Schools in Texas

 Baylor University is a private university located in Waco, about halfway between Dallas and Austin.
 There are more than 270 student organizations and an emphasis on student research.
 Baylor has an especially strong biology program and is ranked No. 71 for best national universities by U.S. News & World Report.
 It also has several highly rated programs, including graduate degrees in health care management (No. 11 nationally) and physical therapy (No. 5 nationally).

 Interested in finding out more about educational opportunities in Texas?
-Contact institutions that interest you, or try using the SchoolFinder to see which colleges offer the degree you're looking for, whether it's online or on-campus.
+Contact institutions that interest you, or take a look at our school offerings below to see which colleges offer the degree you're looking for, whether it's online or on-campus.

 1. Texas: Top Industries, Business Climate, Accessed Jan.
 9, 2015, http://businessclimate.com/texas-economic-development/top-industries